Darren Adam 1am - 4am

 Are summer holidays cancelled in 2021?

 Not only does it bring threat of new Covid variants entering the UK, but the vaccination process in England could last until the summer, bringing with it continued lockdown rules.
+There is now also a threat of a third wave following the rise in new variants.

 Other countries will also be behind the UK in their immunisation progress and will have their own travel rules which will also need to be followed.

-Will we be able to have staycations?
+Will we be able to go on holiday in the UK?

 What are quarantine hotels in the UK?
 How long will we need to isolate for?

-The plans for quarantine hotels in the UK mean anyone, even if you're a UK resident, will have to isolate in a nearby hotel if they've traveled to one of the countries on the high-risk list.
+Quarantine hotels in the UK mean anyone, even if you're a UK resident, will have to isolate in a nearby hotel if they've traveled to one of the countries on the high-risk list.

 This will also be done at the cost of the person who travelled, adding cost to foreign trips.